 Evidence suggests that, for some conditions, patients on research studies have better long term outcomes, and may also get earlier access to new drugs.

-As well as participating in trials, our patient volunteers also play an active role in our research groups, which continue to grow in number and evolve, and have helped us to identify ways of making trials more appealing to volunteers.
+As well as participating in trials, patients and members of the public play an active role in our research groups, which continue to grow in number and evolve, and have helped us to identify ways of making research more appealing to volunteers.

 We also need healthy volunteers who are fit and well and have no specified conditions to take part in the research studies in our hospitals.